bjornarveie/HPX_project/README.md

 #### 22.06.19 - 25.06.19
 Tried to make the code run faster without any luck.
 Made changes in how the line update is made.

+#### 04.07.19
+Found out how to debug with HPX.
+Will start the debugging this weekend.